wjohnsonTufts/deciphaer/README.md

 - ```model_morph_drug``` and ```model_rna_drug```: path to the drug models that you want to do model inference on.
 To find these models, navigate to your Models_Analysis folder after performing model selection.
 - ```model_morph_lcd``` and ```model_rna_lcd```: path to the lcd models that you want to do model inference on.
 To find these models, navigate to your Models_Analysis folder after performing model selection.

-The image below shows an example of the fields to filled out for a model inference run.
+The image below shows an example of the fields filled out for a model inference run.
 Note that the empty fields could be filled in with something or left blank, either way the program will ignore them because they are not applicable to the model inference pipeline.

 ![image](./user_guide/model_inference_1.png)
 ![image](./user_guide/model_inference_2.png)